AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

    **Less mixin files:** You can define the functions that accept variables as arguments.
 The output of these functions is the resultant styles.
 Use these mixins within different styles so you can avoid repeating CSS styles.

-   Adaptive forms provide OOTB mixins defined in:
+   Adaptive forms provide out-of-the-box mixins defined in:

     * `/apps/clientlibs/fd/af/guidetheme/common/less/adaptiveforms-mixins.less`